 Life is a precious miracle from God that begins at conception.
 Advanced technology like the 3-D ultrasound shows unborn children as living, breathing, feeling human beings.
 We must make our laws consistent with our science and provide full legal protections to the unborn.
 We have a responsibility and privilege as legislators to defend those who do not have a voice.
 If government has any legitimate function at all, it is to protect the most innocent among us, and I will do my best to uphold that protection.

 In addition, I am a proud cosponsor of and voted for H.R.
-7, the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act, which provides a cohesive framework for prohibiting government funding for abortion, when it passed the House of Representatives by a vote of 238 to 183 on January 24, 2017.
-This important legislation closes any loopholes that could allow Obamacare to cover abortion services while Congress works with President Trump to repeal it.
+20, the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act of 2019, which provides a cohesive framework for prohibiting government funding for abortion.
+This important legislation closes any loopholes that could allow Obamacare to cover abortion services.
 H.R.
-7 would provide the necessary protections for innocent life as well as protecting the conscience rights of thousands of health care professionals who choose not to provide abortion services.
+20 would provide the necessary protections for innocent life as well as protecting the conscience rights of thousands of health care professionals who choose not to provide abortion services.
 Most importantly, this legislation again codifies that no taxpayer dollars should ever be used to pay for abortions.

 I strongly oppose federal funding for Planned Parenthood.
 Planned Parenthood receives about $500 million in government funds each year, and, while they claim none of these dollars directly support abortion services because it is prohibited by federal law, these tax dollars undoubtedly add to the bottom line of an organization whose main business is abortion.
 These federal funds should be directed instead to the numerous federally qualified health centers across Tennessee and the U.S. that provide essential care to women but do not perform abortions.

 I am an original cosponsor of H.R.
 296, the Title X Abortion Provider Prohibition Act, which prohibits organizations that offer abortions, like Planned Parenthood, from receiving Title X family planning funds.